elbaulp/elbaulp.github.io/content/post/10-things-you-must-do-with-a-brand-new-router.markdown

 ---
-layout: post.amp
-title: "Ebook Gratuito: 10 Things You Must Do With a Brand New Router"
+author: alex
+color: null
+date: 2016-10-04 06:57:02
-description: "There are many good reasons to upgrade your router (or buy one if you don’t have one).
+description: "There are many good reasons to upgrade your router (or buy one if you don\u2019t have one).
 You can get faster speeds, improved range, and new features.
-It’ll also ensure maximum compatibility with your latest gadgets."
+  It\u2019ll also ensure maximum compatibility with your latest gadgets."
-tags: [manuales, libros, router]
 image: guides/10-Things-You-Must-Do-With-a-Brand-New-Router-full-thumb.jpg
-introduction: "There are many good reasons to upgrade your router (or buy one if you don’t have one).
+introduction: "There are many good reasons to upgrade your router (or buy one if you don\u2019t have one).
 You can get faster speeds, improved range, and new features.
-It’ll also ensure maximum compatibility with your latest gadgets."
+  It\u2019ll also ensure maximum compatibility with your latest gadgets."
+layout: post.amp
-mainclass: "misc"
+mainclass: misc
-color: #61B38D
-date: 2016-10-04T08:57:02+02:00
+tags:
+- manuales
+- libros
+- router
+title: 'Ebook Gratuito: 10 Things You Must Do With a Brand New Router'
 ---

 <figure>
    <amp-img on="tap:lightbox1" role="button" tabindex="0" layout="responsive" src="/img/guides/10-Things-You-Must-Do-With-a-Brand-New-Router-centered.jpg" alt="{{ title }}" title="{{ title }}" width="800" height="420">
    </amp-img>